To keep earning our self-awarded title of the only app every contractor needs, we’re constantly adding features and functionality to our app.

 1. They’re Visual

-You can also turn these into printable to-do lists by exporting them as PDFs and printing them in the office.
+You can also turn these into printable lists by exporting them as PDFs and printing them in the office.

 2. A Lot of The Work’s Done For You